SomeHybrid/XinStats/README.md

 # XinStats
-A XinCraft Stats bot written in Python and xincraft.py!
+A XinCraft Stats bot written in Python using Pycord (a branch of discord.py) and xincraft.py (a python API wrapper that I made).

+## Status
+This bot is currently in development.